 Waking, I got the message: Slow down!

 My experiences with the Beast and the German mechanic ended my love affair with Jaguars.
 I no longer dream of driving that make.
 I started dreaming, more than a decade ago, that I was driving a vintage Rolls Royce, circa 1950.
 I could hardly miss the fact that this was an analog for my body, since the Roller was pink.
 I smiled at the mirror that dream held up to the state of my body: larger and chunkier than it used to be, certainly pink, but still (I hope) a class act.

 A few years after his death, my father appeared in a dream and handed me the keys to a car.
 He said, "I helped to give you this car, but how you drive it is up to you."
 That was nice.

 Now I am thinking about other car dreams.
 They include the rather literal dreams that rehearsed me for problems that lay ahead on the road (and helped me avoid possibly fatal accidents) and the adventures in which a special car becomes a time machine.
-I set off on some of my adventures in time travel in a snazzy 1930s touring car, larger than the vintage MG in the photo, or a latest-model zippy little yellow Mini Cooper.
+I set off on some of my adventures in time travel in a snazzy 1930s touring car, or a recent-model zippy little yellow Mini Cooper.